griga23/shoe-store/lab2.md

 FROM shoe_customers
 WHERE id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
-NOTE: Check the timestamp when the customer records were generated.
+NOTE: Check the timestamps from when the customer records were generated.

 Find all orders for one customer and display the timestamps from when the events were ingested in the `shoe_orders` Kafka topic
 ```